TomatenKuchenDEV/docs/docs/moderation/settings.md

 ## Only attachment channels {#attachment-only-channels}

 In selected channels, users can only send attachments, such as images or videos.
 Only text is not allowed, but messages can contain optional text.

+## Links delete channels {#links-delete-channels}

+In selected channels, all kind of links/URLs users send will be deleted, and the user timeouted for a short time.

 ## Minimum account age {#min-age}